Basic Jewelry and Gem Appraisal Terms: What is Value?

 Fair Market Value or Estate Value

-Fair market value falls somewhere between the simple definitions of original value and replacement value.
-For example, an original value of $150 for that set of dinnerware from a receipt from 1940 is no longer relevant.
-By the same token, a $5,000 replacement value for a set of used silver dinnerware is too high.
-The fair market value would be a realistic price at which you could sell the dinnerware set.
+Fair market value falls somewhere between the simple definitions of original and replacement value.
+For example, an original value of $150 for that dinnerware set from a receipt from 1940 is no longer relevant.
+By the same token, a $5,000 replacement value for a used silver dinnerware set is too high.
+The fair market value would be a realistic price at which you could sell the set.

 The fair market value definition modifies the traditional definition slightly.
 The price a willing seller and knowledgeable buyer are likely to agree upon in their local marketplace is the fair market value.
 For example, you may find similar dinnerware sets currently going for an average of $50 per piece.
 This helps establish a fair market value for the set at about $2,500.

 When appraising for fair market value, you would take into account a combination of factors, including:

 - Recent auction records